 6. The ISKCON Bangalore

 The ISKCON temple in Bangalore is one of Vaishnavism’s largest temples in the world.
+And also it is one of the most famous temples in Bangalore.
 Built in 1997, the structure looks elegant and graceful.
 The temple is embellished with stone carvings and is built in the neo-classical style.
 Devotees to the temple are greeted to water fountains and a huge arch at the entrance.

 Inside the temple, one can find idols of Lord Krishna that are attractively adorned.
 There are five prayer halls inside the temple, and there is also a complex, where learning sessions about Lord Krishna’s life are conducted.